 - PHI18-914 Colloquium in Philosophy (Capstone)

-- Five additional courses in Philosophy, at least three of which must be upper-level
+- Four additional courses in Philosophy, at least three of which must be upper-level

 Minor in Philosophy: Five courses (Minors consist of a minimum of 18 credits.)

 - Five courses in Philosophy, at least three of which must be upper level